Orange-OpenSource/a11y-guidelines/home_EN/inputs/md/organisation.md

 ## Headings list
 ### Home
-It is the current heading :
+This is the current section:
-- Succinct presentation of the accessibility.
+- Succinct presentation of accessibility,
 - Site organization.

 ### Web
 Accessibility guidelines for the Web.
-- The essential criteria to meet.
+- Essential criteria to meet,
-- The technical recommendations for the web.
+- Technical recommendations for the web,
-- Methods and tools to make a site accessible.
+- Methods and tools to make a site accessible,
 - Functional examples.

-### Mobile (TBD)
+### Mobile (<abbr title="to be done">TBD</abbr>)
 Here you will find the Orange accessibility recommendations for mobile.

 <!--  This file is part of a11y-guidelines | Our vision of mobile & web accessibility guidelines and best practices, with valid/invalid examples.